vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 <img src="../homeassistant/images/conditional_co2.png" alt="Home Assistant conditional CO2 text" width="500px" />

-This creates a new sensor that shows a textual presentation of the current condition.
+This creates a new sensor that shows a text representation of the current condition.

 ```yaml
 {% raw %}